Kinshasa Central Market: Organization and operation

-The governance of the Kinshasa Central Market is defined by Decree No. SC/0027/BGV/CO/Ju/NB/2006 of 28 June 2006, which establishes the administrative and functional framework for its operation.
-The market falls under the jurisdiction of the city-province of Kinshasa, with the governor formally designated as the urban authority responsible for appointing market administrators and regulating their organization and operations.
-However, governance has evolved within the broader national context of decentralization, a process initiated in 2007.
+The governance of the market is defined by Decree No. SC/0027/BGV/CO/Ju/NB/2006 of 28 June 2006, which establishes the administrative and functional framework for its operation.
+It falls under the jurisdiction of the city-province of Kinshasa, with the governor formally designated as the urban authority responsible for appointing market administrators and regulating their organization and operations.
+However, governance has evolved within the national context of decentralization, a process that was initiated in 2007.
 Under this system, urban markets are now considered a provincial matter.
-The provincial governor, no longer appointed by the president but elected by the provincial assembly, shares responsibility with various provincial ministers for the enforcement of decrees related to the market, including those overseeing finance, small and medium enterprises, decentralization, population, and security.
+The provincial governor, no longer appointed by the president but elected by the provincial assembly and shares responsibility with various provincial ministers for the enforcement of decrees related to the market, including those overseeing finance, small and medium enterprises, decentralization, population, and security.

-In addition to the provincial executive, the provincial assembly also plays an oversight role, ensuring the good governance of the market, which is legally categorized as a public revenue-generating entity.
+The provincial assembly also ensures the good governance of the market, which is legally categorized as a public revenue-generating entity.
 In theory, this governance structure makes the market an exclusive responsibility of the city and its provincial institutions.
 In practice, however, governance is often complicated by informal interventions from actors at the national level, particularly from the central government and the Presidency, which exert influence over market affairs to pursue their own interests.

 As part of efforts to modernize the market's infrastructure and operations, the city of Kinshasa entered into a build–operate–transfer (BOT) agreement in 2005 with SAFRICOM (Société Africaine de Commerce), a private company owned by Lebanese entrepreneur Hassan Mourad.
 Under this agreement, SAFRICOM undertook the renovation of the market, while maintaining its traditional architectural form, and assumed managerial responsibilities, including the recruitment of operational staff to optimize revenue collection.
-However, this arrangement was terminated unilaterally on 7 November 2019 by the newly elected governor, Gentiny Ngobila Mbaka, citing a lack of transparency and allegations of financial mismanagement involving SAFRICOM and political figures associated with the prior administration.
+However, this arrangement was terminated unilaterally on 7 November 2019 by the newly elected governor, Gentiny Ngobila Mbaka, who cited lack of transparency and allegations of financial mismanagement with SAFRICOM and political figures associated with the prior administration.

 The management framework is divided into three main bodies: